-Rising trade tensions are already showing their impact on the global financial markets as stock markets around the world closed in the red zone yesterday.
-The US market including the Dow Jones, the NASDAQ, and the S&P 500 lost 2.4%, 3.4%, and 2.4%, respectively, in market capitalization.
+Rising trade tensions are impacting the global financial market.
+Stock markets around the world have lost significant value in May.
+The NASDAQ, the Dow Jones, and the S&P 500 lost 8%, 6.7%, and 6.6%, respectively, in market capitalization.

-Since he became president, Donald Trump has been trying to lower the US trade deficit with China, which reached ~$378 billion in 2018.
-He is also pressuring China to make specific structural trade changes.
+President Trump has been trying to reduce the US trade deficit with China, which reached ~$378 billion in 2018.
+He’s also pressuring China to make specific structural trade changes between the two countries.

-Trump is demanding that China halt intellectual property theft and restrain from giving special subsidies to its state-owned companies.
-Also, Trump wants China to stop pressuring US companies to share technology to do business in the country.
+President Trump wants China to stop intellectual property theft and restrain itself from giving special subsidies to its state-owned companies.
+He wants China to stop pressuring US companies to share technology in order to do business in the country.

 For Mexico, President Trump is using tariffs to pressure the country to stop the illegal flow of immigrants entering the US.